uiuc-ischool-accessible-computing-lab/maidr/README.md

 # maidr: Multimodal Access and Interactive Data Representation

 maidr is a system for non-visual access and control of statistical plots.
 It aims to provide an inclusive experience for users with visual impairments by offering multiple modes of interaction: braille, text, and sonification (BTS).
-This comprehensive approach enhances the accessibility of data visualization and encourages a multi-model exploration on visualization.
+This comprehensive approach enhances the accessibility of data visualization and encourages a multi-modal exploration on visualization.
 Check out the current build: [maidr Demo](https://uiuc-ischool-accessible-computing-lab.github.io/maidr/user_study_pilot/intro.html).
-You may also clone or download the github repo, navigate to the ./user_study_pilot folder, and open any of the html files in your browser.
+You may also clone or download the GitHub repo, navigate to the ./user_study_pilot folder, and open any of the html files in your browser.

 ## Table of Contents